Ride Type: Out & Back Wooden Coaster

 Train Manufacturer: PTC

-• AstroWorld's Texas Cyclone PTC Trains are stripped down and made into 2 new trains.
+AstroWorld's Texas Cyclone PTC Trains are stripped down and made into a third train for Judge Roy Scream.

 The Coaster Ride-a-Thon

 In 2006, as part of the park's 45th anniversary celebration, Six Flags Over Texas hosted a ride-a-thon in which 16 contestants had to ride Judge Roy Scream for a total of 45 hours straight (with some breaks, of course).

 10 contestants ended up winning the event, which included winnings of $450, all expenses paid trips, season passes, and Flash Passes for future use.

 Each hour, contestants typically experienced about 18 laps around the ride's track.

 In the end, the grand total of travel was 555 laps or 260.68 miles.